 To avoid this make sure you take some more time to find what you are really looking for.
 Do not rush.
 You are going to spend many hours of your day working or volunteering so you must love what you are doing.

 Get to know the language before you move.
 English could be enough but you should be prepared with at least basic phrases.

 Getting to know the language will save you from difficult situations where you cannot communicate.
-Get a tandem, an online course or practice with a foreigner friend.
+Get a tandem, an online course, or practice with a foreign friend.

 This will not only enhance your CV but also your self-confidence and personal fulfillment.

 Every country has its own legislation and non-written rules.
 Get to know them before you go there.